Australia's Crown readies high-stakes casino tower yet pledges remain outstanding

 The regulator suspended the licence on Wednesday until the inquiry reports its recommendations in February, citing Crown's own evidence that it facilitated money laundering.
 That means when Crown opens its new flagship resort next month, it will have to rely on restaurant and hotel takings - and even those will be from domestic tourists as Covid-19 keeps borders closed.

-Crown remains "totally committed", she said, and in October began "development and implementation of school-based traineeship placements".
+Crown remains "totally committed", she added, and in October began "development and implementation of school-based traineeship placements".

-Crown also won't be flying "high net worth guests" to a ski resort owned in 2013 by company founder James Packer, a perk its pitch said would boost Australia's appeal.
+Crown also would not be flying "high net worth guests" to a ski resort owned in 2013 by company founder James Packer, a perk its pitch said would boost Australia's appeal.
 The resort was sold two years later, voiding the plan.

 UBS expects China's gambling crackdown to squeeze the VIP market for years, and so forecasts Crown's tax to be closer to A$1 billion in 15 years.
 Still, that meets a binding condition of planning approval, as also promised.

-"We know about how to translate their numbers into impacts on the broader economy, but in terms of how their business goes, nobody knows more about Crown's business than Crown," said Jerome Fahrer, a director of ACIL Allen Consulting, which supplied some economic forecasts for Crown's pitch.

-"Things change over time, and that's the way these things go.
-We can only work with the best information we have at the time."

-Mr Packer's spokesperson declined to comment.
-Testifying at the inquiry in October, the billionaire said the collapse in Chinese outbound casino tourism meant it was "highly doubtful that we're going to go anywhere near our original figures".
+Testifying at the inquiry in October, Mr Packer said the collapse in Chinese outbound casino tourism meant it was "highly doubtful that we're going to go anywhere near our original figures".

 Though Crown's New South Wales gaming licence is on ice for now, the state government may hesitate to cancel it permanently and lose A$1 billion in guaranteed tax revenue, analysts said.